DelfiniClick

 • In many respects, this is a very well done and very well reported study.
 The authors clearly have understanding of research excellence in design and execution.

 • A study such as this cannot be sufficient to “prove” a therapy’s efficacy.
-Proof is not possible with main issues such as small N in a single study, questions about maintenance of the blind, plus a need for assurance that the LOCF procedure was truly done as intention-to-treat with all randomized patients especially given the subjective measures of heartburn and HRQOL.
+Proof is not possible with main issues identified here including small N in a single study, questions about maintenance of blinding, plus a need for assurance that analyses were truly done as intention-to-treat with all randomized patients especially given the subjective measures of heartburn and health-related quality of life.
 Furthermore, even in this research setting, the reported benefits are minimal and extrapolating benefits to clinical practice should be done with caution.
 Without confirmatory studies, radiofrequency therapy for GERD symptoms should be considered unproven.
 However, for a small study, this is a very thoughtfully-designed, apparently well-executed study as reported.
-It is suggestive that there may be benefits of this procedure.
+It is suggestive that there may be benefits from this procedure.
 Further research is clearly needed to determine if this treatment can help patients avoid more invasive and risky procedures.

 References